sam-fahey/jrbourbeau.github.io/_posts/2019-02-05-freq_wind_denver.md

 ## ASOS

 The Automated Surface Observing Systems (ASOS) program is operated in part by the National Weather Service and continuously monitors weather conditions at most U.S. airports.
-These data are freely available at the (Iowa Environmental Mesonet)[https://mesonet.agron.iastate.edu/request/download.phtml].
+These data are freely available at the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/request/download.phtml).
 Data collection frequency ranges from as often as one observation every five minutes to one per day, depending on the year and time of day; more recent data are likely to have automated systems running 24/7 and recording an observation every 5 to 15 minutes.<br>

 Here I use wind data in _sustained_ and _gust_ categories, both derived from continuous wind speed measurements taken between 27 ft and 33 ft from the runway surface.
 The reported sustained wind is the average wind speed during the time since the last recorded observation.
 When wind speeds fluctuate by more than 10 knots (~11.5 mph) in the final 10 minutes of an observing period, the maximum recorded wind speed is reported as a gust.